justunsix/adabox019-macropad-conf/README.md

 ### Restart fresh

- CircuitPython includes a built-in function to erase and reformat the filesystem. `CIRCUITPY` will be erased and reformatted.
+CircuitPython includes a built-in function to erase and reformat the file system.
+`CIRCUITPY` will be erased and reformatted.

 ```py
 import storage